alikillen/TradingBoard/docs/Dev Log.md

 - was finally able to delete the old columns of my listings table and re-add them as foreign keys
 - installed more gems - simpleform, bootstrap

-30/07/20

 31/07/20
+ - looked into changing postgres PW but couldnt figure it out

+1/08/20

+- went to devops workshop, learned more about AWS
+- changed postgres PW with jason's help
-- posted solution on ed + sent to Varsha
+- posted solution from database issues on ed + sent to Varsha
-- trello, git repo (branches), heroku deploy,
+- setup git repo, heroku deployment - but there is a bug with heroku

+2/08/20

 -